 - The Journal of Urban Health

-NYAM is the National Program Office for the Robert Wood Johnson Foundation Health & Society Scholars, a national program of The Robert Wood Johnson Foundation (RWJF).
-The program is based on the principle that progress in the field of population health depends upon multidisciplinary collaboration and exchange.
-Its goal is to improve health by training scholars to:
+The program was based on the principle that progress in the field of population health depends upon multidisciplinary collaboration and exchange.
+Its goal was to improve health by training scholars to:

 Investigate rigorously the connections among biological, genetic, behavioral, environmental, economic and social determinants of health; and

 Develop, evaluate and disseminate knowledge and interventions that integrate and act on these determinants to improve health.